fxnn/brainfuck/README.md

  -o,--outfile <PATH>      Write output to file
-    --progenc <CHARSET>   Use given encoding for programs --tapeenc <CHARSET>   Use given encoding for tape, input and output To read a program from stdin, use "-" as program name.
+    --progenc <CHARSET>   Use given encoding for programs --tapeenc <CHARSET>   Use given encoding for tape, input and output By default, program names are paths to files containing programs.
+Programs are executed sequentially on different tapes.
+To read a single program from stdin, use "-" as program name.
 ```

 Or from your JVM program: